 The Nursing Program is approved by the Tennessee Board of Nursing and accredited by the National League for Nursing Accrediting Commission, 3343 Peach Tree Road NE, Suite 850 Atlanta, GA 30326, telephone number: 404-975-5000.

 Tennessee Department of Health: Board of Nursing

 The Nursing Program is not designed for transfer to four-year colleges and universities, although many institutions accept all or part of the course work toward the baccalaureate degree.

 Admission to the Nursing Program is highly competitive and is based on an applicant scoring tool which evaluates the student’s readiness for entry to the program.
 Applicants must first be accepted for admission to Cleveland State before applying directly to the Nursing Program.
-Applicant’s must complete an admissions application, provide transcripts of all high school and/or previous college work, or provide a GED equivalency diploma and a copy of GED test scores.
+Applicant’s must complete an admissions application, provide transcripts of all high school and/or previous college work, or provide a HSE equivalency diploma and a copy of HSE test scores.
 Nursing students must also meet certain academic criteria to successfully progress in the program.

 Students enrolled in the nursing are eligible to apply for grants, scholarships, and loans.
 Further information may be obtained from the Financial Aid Office at Cleveland State, or by calling 423-478-6215.
 The Cleveland State Foundation offers several scholarships specifically for Nursing Students.
 Call 423-478-6206 for more information.